ticivara/ticivara/assets/content/en/civara-guide.md

 </figure>

-When you reach the kusi, you can lift the needle, pull a bit of thread out, pull the cloth the skip over the kusi, and continue sewing on the other side.
+When you reach the kusi, you can lift the needle, pull out a bit of thread, pull the cloth to skip over the kusi, and continue sewing on the other side.

 <figure>